-Let’s start with what this means.
-Your website account has been suspended, which means the hosting provider has temporarily taken it offline.
+When your website account is suspended, it means the hosting provider has temporarily taken it offline.
 Website hosts often suspend websites for a myriad of reasons ranging from malware to spam.
 They suspend websites when needed to protect their servers that host tons of other websites, so they don’t get infected too.

 How do you get back online?
-The bottom-line is that you are responsible for the security of your website.
+The bottom line is that you are responsible for the security of your website.
 With that, you have two options.
-First, if you have the technical understanding, you can take care of the problem yourself.
-The second option, is to hire a third party to resolve the problem for you.
+First, if you have the technical understanding, you can clean up the problem yourself.
+The second option is to hire a third party to resolve the problem for you.
 Most website owners opt for the second option and hire a third party to ensure it gets done properly and quickly.
-The best third party vendors have relationships with the hosting providers and can speak directly with them to help you get back online as soon as possible.
+The best third-party vendors have relationships with web hosting providers and can speak directly with them to help you get back online as soon as possible.
 Let’s take a closer look at how the process works.

 While this may seem like a punishment for being compromised, it is actually done to protect the website owner, as well as the hosting server.
 Having your website account suspended and taking it offline will prevent the site’s visitors from being victimized.
 In Q3 2017, SiteLock found that nearly 15% of malware detected was classified as a visitor attack, a type of attack designed to cause harm to a website’s visitor.
 Malware categorized as a visitor attack includes malicious redirects, SEO spam, and phishing.
 This type of malware is designed to harm unsuspecting visitors to the infected site.

 Having your website account suspended also ensures that no further damage is done while the infection is addressed.
 In Q3 2017, the average infected website contained 283 malicious files.
 While the website is suspended, attackers cannot continue to upload malicious files.